NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 I. Complainant.
 The person or persons who are alleged to have been subject to discrimination, including sexual harassment, regardless of whether a formal complaint is filed.

-J. To Coerce.
+J. Coercion.
 Exertion of power or control over another by use of force, pressure, manipulation, threats or intimidation.
 Determinations are made on a case-by-case basis.

 K. Consent.
+Mutually understood and unanimous agreement to engage in a specific sexual activity at a specific time among all participating parties.
 Consent must be knowing, clear, voluntary and unambiguous.
 Effective consent and withdrawal of consent may be communicated by words or actions.
-Consent must be obtained at the time of the specific sexual activity and can be withdrawn at any time.
+Consent must be obtained at the time of the specific sexual activity and it can be withdrawn at any time.
 Silence or absence of resistance does not establish consent.

-Someone who is incapacitated cannot offer consent.
-Consent is not effective if it is:
+Someone who is incapacitated cannot give consent.
+Consent is not effective or valid if it is:

-3. Given by a person who is incapacitated due to voluntary or involuntary consumption of alcohol, and/or voluntary or involuntary use of legal or illegal drugs; and
+- Given by a person who is incapacitated due to voluntary or involuntary consumption of alcohol, and/or voluntary or involuntary use of legal or illegal drugs; or

 L. Days.
-Shall be business days excluding University recognized holidays.
+Shall be business days excluding University recognized holidays and closures.

-O. Evidence.
-Any information, including testimony, that is directly related to the allegations raised in the formal complaint.
+M. Evidence.
+Any information, document, exhibit, or testimony that is materially related to the allegations raised in a formal complaint.

-Q. Hearing Officer.
-A trained decision-maker with the authority and responsibility to determine whether the Respondent has engaged in behavior in violation of University Antidiscrimination Policies.
+N. Hearing Officer.
+A trained decision-maker with the authority and responsibility to determine whether a Respondent has engaged in behavior in violation of University Antidiscrimination Policies.

-R. Formal Complaint.
-Written document signed by a Complainant or the Administrative Officer alleging prohibited discrimination, including Title IX Sexual Harassment, against a Respondent(s).
+O. Formal Complaint.
+Written document signed by a Complainant or the Administrative Officer alleging prohibited discrimination, including Title IX Sexual Harassment, against (a) Respondent(s).
 Filing a formal complaint initiates this Grievance Procedure.

-U. Incapacity.
+R. Incapacity.
 Physical or mental inability to make a reasoned decision to engage in specific conduct at a particular point in time as determined by evaluating the totality of the circumstances.
-Incapacity can be the result of temporary or permanent physical or mental impairment, sleep, unconsciousness, disability, illness, or voluntary and involuntary use of alcohol or sedatives or “date-rape” drugs or other drugs.
+Incapacity can be the result of temporary or permanent physical or mental impairment, sleep, unconsciousness, disability, illness, or voluntary or involuntary use of alcohol or sedatives or “date-rape” drugs or other legal or illegal drugs.

 One who is incapacitated cannot give effective consent.
 Determinations are made on a case-by-case basis.

-W. Informal Resolution.
-Resolution of report or formal complaint using alternative dispute resolution processes.
+S. Informal Resolution.
+Resolution of a report or formal complaint using alternative dispute resolution processes.

-X. Investigator.
-Person responsible for investigating allegations of discrimination in violation of University Antidiscrimination Policies who has been trained on said policies including the University Sexual Harassment Policy, University Non-Discrimination Policy, and this Grievance Procedure; how to conduct a fair and impartial investigation; how to access credibility; and how to prepare an investigative report that fairly summarizes the relevant evidence.
-Investigators shall receive specific training to avoid bias, conflict of interest, stereotypes and prejudgment based on a person’s status as Complainant, Respondent or witness or on a person’s membership in a protected class as listed in the University Antidiscrimination Policies.
+T. Investigator.
+Person responsible for investigating allegations of discrimination in violation of University Antidiscrimination Policies, who has been trained on said policies including the University Sexual Harassment Policy, University Non-Discrimination Policy, and this Grievance Procedure.
+Investigators shall also be trained on how to conduct a fair and impartial investigation, how to access credibility, and how to prepare an investigative report that fairly summarizes the relevant evidence.
+Investigators shall receive specific training to avoid bias, conflicts of interest, stereotypes and prejudgment based on a person’s status as Complainant, Respondent or witness, or on a person’s protected class status as listed in the University Antidiscrimination Policies.

-GG.
-Sexual Harassment.
+X. Sexual Harassment.
 Sexual harassment is a form of sex discrimination.
-There are two types of sexual harassment, sexual harassment in the work environment (employee rights) which is governed by Title VII of the Civil Rights Act of 1964 and sexual harassment in the educational environment (employee and student rights) which is governed by Title IX of the Education Amendments of 1972.
+There are two types of sexual harassment subject to the jurisdiction of this Grievance Procedure: sexual harassment in the work environment (employee rights), which is governed by Title VII of the Civil Rights Act of 1964, and sexual harassment in the educational environment (employee and student rights), which is governed by Title IX of the Education Amendments of 1972.
 While students are covered and protected by Title IX, employees of the institution, including student employees, are covered and protected by both definitions.

 a.
 Submission to such conduct is made an expressed or implied term or condition of employment, or participation or status in a class, program or activity; or